Cyberlorians/MSISR/readme.md

 ### Validation Checklist
 - [ ] Activity Log export configured at subscription level for all in-scope subscriptions
 - [ ] Workbook entries match tables flowing in workspace
+- [ ] Open workbook → set Workload filter to this workload → confirm all entries appear in table
+- [ ] Configuration Status column shows expected status (Ingesting / Configured) for each entry
+- [ ] Click a table row → Sample Data panel shows actual records
 - [ ] All subscriptions visible in workbook Source column confirmed accurate

 </details>